okunator/cellseg_gsontools/README.md

 ## Introduction

-**Cellseg_gsontools** is a Python toolset designed to analyze and summarize large cell and tissue segmentation maps created from Whole Slide Images (WSI) into interpretable features.
+**Cellseg_gsontools** is a Python toolset designed to analyze and summarize large cell and tissue segmentation maps created from Whole Slide Images (WSI).
 It provides a range of metrics and algorithms out of the box, while also allowing users to define their own functions to meet specific needs.
 The library is built on top of [`geopandas`](https://geopandas.org/en/stable/index.html) and heavily utilizes the `GeoDataFrame` data structure or `gdf` for short.
 In other words, the library is built to process `geospatial` data with `GeoJSON`-interface.
 The library is synergetic with the [cellseg_models.pytorch](https://github.com/okunator/cellseg_models.pytorch) segmentation library which enables you to segment your WSI into `GeoJSON` format.

 **NOTE** The toolset is still in alpha-phase and under constant development.